Artist’s Project: William Christenberry

 An earlier Christenberry Ghost Form at the Ogden Museum of Southern Art in New Orleans and be found here.

-William Christenberry lives in Washington, D.C., where he teaches at the Corcoran School of Art.
-His photographs, sculptures, drawings, and paintings have been widely exhibited and collected for the past four decades and are the subject of numerous publications, including William Christenberry: Southern Photographs (Aperture, 1983).
-Christenberry, the recipient of fellowships from the National Endowment for the Arts and the Guggenheim Foundation, shows at the Pace/ MacGill Gallery in New York.
+William Christenberry (1936–2016) was an American photographer, painter, sculptor, and teacher.
+His work, inspired by his childhood in Alabama, has been widely exhibited and collected for the past four decades.
+He was the subject of numerous publications, including William Christenberry: Southern Photographs (Aperture, 1983).
+He received fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
+Christenberry was diagnosed with Alzheimer's in 2011 and passed away from health-related complications in 2016.